Family cheers on Livingston Parish American Idol star

 "From last year to this time, he's a completely different person," said older brother Kyle.

 It's Hardy's second season on the show.
-Last year the singer didn't make it into the top 50 of contestant.
+Last year the singer didn't make it into the top 50 of contestants.

 Many now hope the Livingston Parish native makes it all the way.
-American Idol airs 7pm on WBRZ.
+American Idol airs Sundays at 7 p.m. on WBRZ.

 More News